jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-01-16-listening-to-developers-on-screen.md

 I don't have a phone on my desk.
 I (almost) never write email.
 My inbox has become a passive feed of notifications from GitHub, JIRA, Google Calendar, Google Docs and Yammer.
 Meetings are rare.
 I stand-up with my team every morning and after that I barely say a word until lunch.

 And I can turn it all off when I want.
 I love being able to hide all my notifications and get stuck into work without interruptions.
-And when I'm done with a task I can catch up with my team.
-I feel very lucky to have so much control.
+When I'm done with a task I can catch up with my team.
+I feel very lucky to have so much control over my time.

 ## We're chatting in Slack